scnwwu/vscode-sas-extension/website/docs/faq.md

 ### What does the Show Infos option in the Filters menu do?

-The Show Infos option is not implemented in the SAS Extension.
+The Show Infos option is not implemented in the SAS extension.

-### How do I access the Problems panel toolbar options when I am displaying a second panel side-by-side?
+### How do I access the toolbar options on the Problems panel when I am displaying a second panel side-by-side?

 If the options on the Problems panel toolbar are not visible, you can display the options by clicking the Problems panel to make it the active panel or by hovering your mouse pointer over the Problems panel toolbar.